Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   </details>

-### IoT Hub Plug and Play Multiple Component Sample
+### IoT Plug and Play Multiple Component Sample

 - *Executable:* `paho_iot_pnp_component_sample`

-  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_pnp_component_sample.c) extends the IoT Hub Plug and Play Sample above to mimic a Temperature Controller and connects the IoT Plug and Play enabled device (the Temperature Controller) with the Digital Twin Model ID (DTMI) detailed [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/TemperatureController.json).
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_pnp_component_sample.c) extends the IoT Plug and Play Sample above to mimic a Temperature Controller and connects the IoT Plug and Play enabled device (the Temperature Controller) with the Digital Twin Model ID (DTMI) detailed [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/TemperatureController.json).
 If a timeout occurs while waiting for a message from the Azure IoT Explorer, the sample will continue.
 If 3 timeouts occur consecutively, the sample will disconnect.
 X509 authentication is used.

   This Temperature Controller is made up of the following components: